-Not only is this a poor way of matching producers with consumers, it is absolutely no way to foster innovation and creativity.
-Insisting that every creative work be instantly recognizable as a likely mega-hit is like insisting that every book be pre-sold before it is produced.
-It returns us to the economics of pre-Gutenberg times, when the investment of labor required to hand-copy a book made it extremely risky to produce anything other than already well-established works like the Bible--effectively precluding experimentation with innovations like the novel.
+Not only is this a poor way to match producers with consumers, it is absolutely no way to foster innovation and creativity.
+Insisting that every creative work be instantly recognizable as a probable mega-hit is like insisting that every book be pre-sold before it is produced.
+It returns us to the economics of pre-Gutenberg times, when the investment of labor required to hand-copy a book made it extremely risky to produce anything other than already well-established works such as the Bible—effectively precluding experimentation with innovations like the novel.

-Expanding our supply of gatekeepers is the most effective way to move us past this blockage.
+Expanding our supply of quality content discoverers is the most effective way to move us past this blockage.
 There are already enormous quantities of creative material available on the Internet.
 What’s been missing is just a way to put people in touch with the content that best suits their tastes.
-Providing meaningful incentives for people to sift through material and match it to tastes is the best way to ensure this function is performed.
+Providing meaningful incentives for people to sift through material and match it to particular sets of tastes is the best way to ensure this function is performed.

 Much of the software needed to provide such an environment has now been developed.
 What is needed at this point to breathe life into the service is for people with respected taste in areas like music, writing, and the visual arts to begin using it as a supplement to their existing blogs and other forms of communication.

 Once the new service is vigorously and organically alive, it will enable a structural reinvigoration of virtually every form of creative expression that can be rendered digitally.
 A transformation of this type would be profoundly democratic and liberating.

 If historical precedents can tell us anything, we should look forward to a wave of innovation and advancement.